djvaroli/claremon.blog/_posts/2021-04-24-japanese-jiggly-cheesecake.markdown

 * Add cake flour to the mixture, preferrable by running it through a sieve.
 * Mix until combined and velvety smooth (again)
 * Add the egg yolks and... you guessed it, mix again.
 Until combined
-* Place the egg whites in a bowl and beat until semi-foamy and semi-liquidy (If that's not vague)
+* Place the egg whites in a bowl, add the lemon juice and beat until semi-foamy and semi-liquidy (If that's not vague)
 * Add sugar in 3 batches, beating the eggwhites after each time.
 * At the end you want the eggwhites to form solid peaks when you remove the beaters.
 * Add a third of the egg-whites to your flour mixture and mix again, until combined